syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Getting-Started.md

 _[Installed Drive]:\Users\[user name]\AppData\Local\Syncfusion\EssentialStudio\XX.X.X.XX\MVC \Samples\web\Images\mail\ mailicons.png_

-> Note: XX.X.X.XX represents the Essential Studio version number that you are using currently.
+N> XX.X.X.XX represents the Essential Studio version number that you are using currently.

 Copy the “mailicons.png” from the above location and paste it in your MVC application.